AdobeDocs/experience-manager-65.ja-JP/help/communities/overlay-create-nodes.md

 >[!NOTE]
 >
->In order to preserve the inheritance chain, the `Super Type` (property `sling:resourceSuperType`) of the overlay components are set to the same value as the `Super Type` of the components being overlaid, in this case
+>In order to preserve the inheritance chain, the `Super Type` (property `sling:resourceSuperType`) of the overlay components are set to the same value as the `Super Type` of the components being overlaid, in this case:
 >
 >* `social/commons/components/comments`
 >* `social/commons/components/comments/comment`